- Travel and Places»

-While the Lions also hunt at night they are often also seen during the day as they relax in their pride or perhaps feed on the animal they caught the previous night.
+While the Lions also hunt at night they are often also seen during the day as they relax in their pride under some shady trees or perhaps feed on the animal they caught the previous night.
 Lions are the only Big Cats that live in groups and cooperate in hunting.
 The primary hunters are the females while the male roar frightens the prey towards the females who lay in wait.
 Here it is often the arrival of Vultures that indicate a kill as they first circle and then land in nearby trees to wait their turn to feed.

 The Cheetah hunts in the plains during the day because it depends on its pure speed to catch the antelope that it fancies for lunch.
 The sleek long body of the Cheetah is designed to move very fast and after stalking to get as close as possible to its prey is moves in amazing speed to run it down.
 This cat has been measured at almost 100 km. per hour, but can only maintain that speed for a short distance.
 Recently one was timed over a hundred meters, breaking Usain Bolts world record for the distance by several seconds.

 Speaking to wild life photographers I have been told that Kgalagadi is the best place in South Africa to find the cats.
 Because it is semi-desert all the animals come to the river or drinking holes for water every day and so the cats follow.
 The only cat in the big four list missing in Africa is the Tiger.